Does Your Lawn Have Mining Bees?

 13th Jun 2012

-If you’re currently noticing a lot of holes appearing in your lawn that look like the picture above, then mining bees are nesting in your lawn.
+If you’re currently noticing a lot of holes appearing in your lawn (pictured), then mining bees are nesting in your lawn.

 Mining bees are perfectly harmless and won’t cause any problems to your lawn’s health.
 The “volcano like” appearance that they create just looks unsightly when there are many of them scattered across your lawn.